austinpapritz/PierresTasties.Solution/README.md

 ## Known Bugs

 * _New Flavors need to have styling added for Treat detail pages to display correctly._
+* _Error when a new treat is given two of the same flavors._

 ## License